nhsx/au-data-engineering/docs/source/adfpipelines.rst

 Data Factory Configuration
 --------------------------
 Download the Azure Data Factory json configuration file to use this template in your own data pipelines.
 :download:`excel-sheet-ingestion.json <https://raw.githubusercontent.com/nhsx/au-data-engineering/main/config-files/adf-templates/excel-sheet-ingestion.json>`

 .. note::
-   Alternatively this a variation ogf this pipeline can be used to ingest multiple excel file sheets to a set of .csv files in Azure Datalake blob storage.
+   Alternatively this a variation of this pipeline can be used to ingest multiple excel file sheets to a set of `.csv` files in Azure Datalake blob storage.

 Multiple Excel Sheet Ingestion Pipeline
 =======================================